kmajara/python-api-challenge/README - Weatherpy.md

 Requirements
 Part 1: WeatherPy

 Objective: Develop a Python script to visualize weather data of over 500 cities.
 Tools: Utilize citipy Python library, the OpenWeatherMap API, and problem-solving skills.

 Requirements Details

 Create Plots: Visualize relationships between weather variables and latitude.
 Compute Linear Regression: Analyze linear regression for each relationship, segregating data into Northern and Southern Hemispheres.
+You will have to supply your own api key in an api_keys file for the api to work.

 Instructions

  Clone the repository and open WeatherPy.ipynb.
  Retrieve weather data using the provided code.
  Create scatter plots illustrating the specified relationships.
  Compute linear regression for each relationship and generate corresponding plots.

 Contributor

  Kopano Majara

 Acknowledgements

  OpenWeatherMap API
  citipy Python Library